Kaszkietio/best-subset-selection/README.md

 # Best Subset Selection

 ## Overview
 This repository contains an implementation of algorithms for solving the Best Subset Selection problem using Mixed Integer Optimization (MIO).
 The Best Subset Selection problem is a fundamental problem in statistics and machine learning, where the goal is to select a subset of features that best predicts the target variable.
 The provided algorithms are based on the paper [*Best Subset Selection via a Modern Optimization Lens*](https://arxiv.org/abs/1507.03133) by Berstismas.
+Project was prepared for the *'Optimalisation in Data Analysis'* course.

 ## Features
 - **Mixed Integer Optimization (MIO):** Efficient implementation of MIO models for subset selection.